-Lecture 28 Join Techniques
+Lecture 28: Join Techniques

-Used to retrieve data from multiple tables.
+- Join Techniques

-Joins used frequently, hence lot of work on improving or optimizing them.
+- Nested loop join

-Simplest join that works in most cases is nested-loop join but results in quadratic time complexity.
+- Sort Merge Join

-Tables identified by FROM clause and condition by WHERE clause.
+- Hash based join

-Will cover different types of joins.
+- Used to retrieve data from multiple tables. - Joins used frequently, hence lot of work on improving or optimizing them. - Simplest join that works in most cases is nested-loop join but results in quadratic time complexity. - Tables identified by FROM clause and condition by WHERE clause. - Will cover different types of joins.